Mikhail Bulgakov

 Read more

-The Alma Classics edition of A Dog’s Heart is translated by Antonina W. Bouis with the authorization of the Bulgakov Estate and Andrew Nurnberg Associates.
-Antonina W. Bouis is an accomplished translator, working with several major publishing houses such as University of Texas Press, Alfred A. Knopf, and OneWorld Classics Ltd. to bring the best of Russian literature to English readers.
-Her translation reflects the clear, humorous, and profound language of the original with colloquial English idioms and phrasings.
+The Alma Classics edition of A Young Doctor’s Notebook is translated by Hugh Aplin with the authorization of the Bulgakov Estate and Andrew Nurnberg Associates.
+Hugh Aplin is currently Head of Russian at Westminster School, London.
+His translation reflects the clear, humorous, and profound language of the original with colloquial English idioms and phrasings.
 Readers without previous experience in Russian literature will find this translation to be accessible and fun, even though the subtext of Bulgakov’s works is the murky, mysterious underbelly of Soviet culture.

 Read more